nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_processes.md

 ### Available operators

-`queue_selector` supports the following operators, listed from highest to lowest precedence:
+`experimental_queue_selector` supports the following operators, listed from highest to lowest precedence:

 - `|` - the logical OR operator.
 For example, `query_a|query_b` (where `query_a`
   and `query_b` are queries made up of the other operators here) will include